Moremar/IT_tutorials/CyberSecurity/Linux/BashScript.md

     # code to execute
 done

-# basic example of for loop
+# basic example of a for loop
 for my_name in John Bob Alice; do
     echo $my_name
 done